US Powerball VS Mega Millions! LottoExposed’s Vote Goes to…

-Make Your Bets, Ladies and Gentlemen!
+Make Your Bets, Ladies, and Gentlemen!

 Many people have asked which of the biggest lotteries is better, Powerball or the Mega Millions.
-Each lottery has their own fan base, and some of them get downright vicious if you try to talk badly about their beloved lottery!
+Each lottery has its own fan base, and some of them get downright vicious if you try to talk badly about their beloved lottery!
 Well, we are here to set things straight, once and for all.

 In this corner, we have the Mega Millions.
-This state run lottery promises players the chance to win jackpots that start at $12 million and continues to grow bi-weekly until there is a winner.
+This state-run lottery promises players the chance to win jackpots that start at $12 million and continues to grow bi-weekly until there is a winner.
 This lightweight champion first made its big splash on the lotto scene in 1996 and has gained traction since then.
 You can see this hotshot makes an appearance on the television twice a week (Tuesday and Friday night) at 23:00 CET.
 The highest recorded jackpot that was won was for $656 million back in 2012.

 In the opposing corner, we have the Powerball.
-This heavy weight champion, whose jackpots start at $40 million, has been making waves since 1992 and is managed by the Multi-State Lottery Association—a non-profit, government-benefit association.
+This heavyweight champion, whose jackpots start at $40 million, has been making waves since 1992 and is managed by the Multi-State Lottery Association—a non-profit, government-benefit association.
 If you fancy a game with a larger stature, you can always catch this attractive prize twice a week (Wednesday and Saturday) at 10:59 PM Eastern time.
 Because the jackpot continues to roll over until it has been won, the prizes can get high pretty quickly!
 The highest jackpot was for $578 million back in 2012.